-In April of 1976 when Apple launched, the concept of mobile payments wasn’t even a speck on Steve Jobs’ radar.
+In April of 1976 when Apple launched, the concept of mobile payments wasn’t even a speck on Steve Jobs’ radar, especially Apple Pay Cash.
 The internet wouldn’t launch for more than a decade, cell phones weren’t in everyone’s hands, and the concept of a smartphone was farfetched.
 Fast forward 40 years, throw in the concept of payments API, and that once tiny tech company had finally made a name for itself in another industry: digital payments.

 For decades, the tech ecosystem was hyper-focused on building better computers, launching faster internet browsers, and coming up with the best cell phone in the market.
 Quickly, the industry became saturated with plenty of other players, causing companies like Apple to continually pivot.
 Eventually payments API became a driving trend in the space.
 And then, in October 2014, Apple decided to jump on the mobile payments bandwagon with the launch of Apple Pay.